 By the Project for Excellence in Journalism

-For each of the media sectors, we examine six different areas — content, audience trends, economics, ownership, newsroom investment and public attitudes.
-We aggregate as much publicly available data as is possible in one place, and for six of the sectors the report includes original content analysis.
-(For local television news, we rely on five years of content analysis the Project had previously conducted.
-For radio and alternative media, no special content analysis was conducted.)
-In addition to numerous new charts of data, most charts from the 2004 report are updated and still available.
+For each of the media sectors studied, we examine six different areas — audience trends, economics, ownership, newsroom investment, digital journalism and alternative news outlets.
+We aggregate as much publicly available data as is possible in one place and include original content analysis.
+In addition to numerous new charts of data, most charts from earlier reports are updated and still available.

 Our desire in this study is to answer questions we imagine any reader would find important, to help clarify the strengths and weaknesses of the available data, and to identify what is not yet answerable.

-The study is the work of the Project for Excellence in Journalism, an institute affiliated with the Columbia University Graduate School of Journalism.
-The study is funded by the Pew Charitable Trusts, whose leadership challenged us to take on this assignment.
+The study is the work of the Project for Excellence in Journalism, a nonpartisan and non-political institute that studies the press and is part of the Pew Research Center in Washington.
+The study is funded by the Pew Charitable Trusts.
 The chapters were written by the Project’s staff, with the exception of the chapter on newspapers, which was written with the help of a co-author.
-All of the chapters also benefit from the input of a team of readers who are experts in each media sector.
+All of the chapters also benefit from the input of teams of readers who are experts in each media sector.

 Our aim is a research report, not an argument.
-Where the facts are clear, we hope we have not shied from explaining what they reveal, making clear what is proven and what is only suggested.
-We hope, however, that we are not seen as simply taking sides.
+Where the facts are clear, we hope we have not shied from explaining what they reveal, making clear what is proved and what is only suggested.
+We hope that we are not seen as taking sides.
 Our intention is to inform, not to persuade.